Loituma Girl: Content

 The animation of Loituma Girl is taken from episode two of the Bleach anime series, between the twelfth and fourteenth minute (depending on the version).
-In the clip, Orihime Inoue is twirling a leek while talking to Ichigo Kurosaki and Rukia Kuchiki.
+In the clip, Orihime Inoue is twirling a Japanese bunching onion while talking to Ichigo Kurosaki and Rukia Kuchiki.
 The scene is an instance of a recurring joke surrounding her character, in which she wants to cook something so unusual that it seems almost inedible.

 The music used consists of the second half of the fifth stanza (four lines) and the complete sixth stanza (eight lines) from "Ievan polkka".
 Unlike the rest of the song, these two stanzas have no meaning, consisting mostly of phonetically inspired Finnish words that vary from performance to performance and are usually made up on the spot by the singer (compare scat singing in jazz).
 These stanzas are therefore not generally listed on lyrics pages, causing confusion for people looking for lyrics that match the animation.